DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 This section contains examples of these concepts affecting security.
 The categorisation is subjective, so focus on the security impact instead.

 ### Exploiting Strong Coupling
+The Shatter class of vulneabilities stems from a failure to decompose a design along trust boundaries (more technical details in Chapter 12).
+Each Windows desktop has a single messaging queue to handle all GUI-related activities.
+The Windows SetTimer() function can be used to send a WM_TIMER message, which will invoke an abirary function pointer upon receipt by the default message handler.
+Using another Windows API that manipulates the content of window elements, it is possible to insert data in the address space of another process.
+Combining the delievry of arbitrary data and the call of a function, an attackr can execute arbitrary code in any process on the same desktop.
+This results in a privilege escalaton vulnerability.

+The messaging design was accurate, understandable, and strongly cohesive for a single-user OS.
+However, when used for a multi-user OS, the communication across a desktop must be considered an attack vector.
+In that context, the messaging queue strongly couples different trust domains, which results in vulnerabilities that exploit the desktop as a public interface.
+This vulnerability class illustrates the difficulty in adding security to an existing design.

 ### Exploiting Transitive Trust

 ### Failure Handling

 # Enforcing Security Policy